Mfelix21/Senior-Design-NSES-Power-Grid/README.md

 Built with **Streamlit in Snowflake** by **PanthersWhoCode**

-I was the front-end developer for this project.
+I was the front-end developer for this project, screenshots of the project are towards the bottom.
 ---

 ## Overview